Understanding Perpetual Purpose Trust Model

 Employee and cooperative ownership did not work.
 This is because ownership is held by only one stakeholder group.

 Focusing on one group can undermine other stakeholders.
-For example, focusing on the customers can drive down profitability for farmers.
+For example, focusing on the customers can drive down profit maximization for farmers.

 The Golden Share Model